 It’s important to remember how Dupaco will communicate with you.

-“That’s not something you do from the credit union’s perspective,” Slattery said.
+“That’s not something you should do from the credit union’s perspective,” Slattery said.

 When in doubt, call Dupaco directly.

 Want to take further action?
-If you’ve received one of these postcards—or other mailings made to look like they came from your credit union—you can file a complaint with the Iowa Attorney General’s Consumer Protection Division.
+If you’ve received one of these mailings or texts made to look like they came from your credit union, you can file a complaint.
+Get started with the Iowa Attorney General’s Consumer Protection Division.